 Eleven AJCP Handbooks were published to provide an index to the material filmed in the Project.
 Part 1 is a general introduction and shelf list of copying, parts 2-7 and 9-11 are class and piece lists for Public Record Office records filmed by the Project.
 Part 8 provides a brief description of each Miscellaneous Series collection.
 Parts 1, 5, 8, 10 and 11 are still in print and available for purchase from the National Library bookshop.
 The Handbooks are also widely held in other Australian libraries.

 The entries in Part 8 of the Handbook refer to the existence of more detailed lists of the collections filmed.
-These lists can be consulted in the Newspapers and Microforms Reading Room.
+These lists can be consulted in our Newspapers and Family History zone of the Main Reading Room on the ground floor.

 Access to microfilm

 Within the Library the AJCP film can be used in the Newspapers and Family History zone.
 AJCP film is available for interlibrary loan.
 Requests for interlibrary loans can be sent to the Library's Document Supply Service.